github/docs/content/rest/interactions/repos.md

 ---
 title: Repository interactions
 shortTitle: Repository
+intro: 'Use the REST API to temporarily restrict which type of user can comment, open issues, or create pull requests in a public repository.'
-intro: 'The Repository interactions API allows people with owner or admin access to temporarily restrict which type of user can comment, open issues, or create pull requests in a public repository.'
+permissions: People with owner or admin access to temporarily restrict which type of user can comment, open issues, or create pull requests in a public repository.
 versions:
   fpt: '*'
   ghec: '*'